chiesastefano/KernelLinearClassificationML/README.md

 Professor: **Nicolò Cesa Bianchi**

 ## Contents
+**`Kernelized_Linear_Classification.pdf`**: A detailed report on the implementation and performance of the Kernelized Pegasos algorithm.
 **/Code**
 - **`functions.py`**: This script contains the main functions used for the Kernelized Pegasos algorithm implementation;
 - **`test.ipynb`**: A Jupyter Notebook that shows the cleaning of the Data and the training and testing procedure of the algorithms; \